douglasgscofield/bioinfo/scripts/README.md

 As a quick example, say you want to produce a WIG file summarizing median coverage across a reference genome, you want to use all read mappings, and the mappings are contained within a few separate BAM files.
-A fast pipeline (see below for `mergePileupColumns.awk`) for doing this is:
+A fast pipeline for doing this could be:

 ````bash
 samtools mpileup -AB -d 1000000 -q0 -Q0 -f ref.fa *.bam | mergePileupColumns.awk | cut -f1,2,4 | windowWig.awk > cov.wig
 ````

+See below for `mergePileupColumns.awk`.
 Output in the WIG file will look something like:

     fixedStep chrom=reference1 start=1 step=50 span=50
     9